Belgrade

 The best hotels for the stadiums and city centre

-The Belgrade Tourist Office has a database of the city’s many hotels and hostels.
+The Belgrade Tourist Office has no online details of the city’s many hotels but the office on Knez Mihailova or at the airport can provide information.

 LOCAL CLUBS